fortune1991/fortune1991.github.io/projects/software.md

 # Software

-Here are some of the side projects that I've been working on during my year away travelling.
-To expand my skill set, each project has focused on different technologies and libraries.
+During my year of travelling, I’ve been developing a range of side projects to expand my skill set.
+Each project explores different technologies and libraries in the Python ecosystem.

 ## ICU_Grow
 <p align="center">